Magnifying glass: Alternatives

-Such magnifiers can reach up to about 30×, and at these magnifications the aperture of the magnifier becomes very small and it must be placed very close to both the object and the eye.
-For more convenient use or for magnification beyond about 30×, a microscope is necessary.
+High power magnifiers are sometimes mounted in a cylindrical or conical holder with no handle, often designed to be worn on the head; this is called a loupe.
+Such magnifiers can reach up to about 25×, although at these magnifications the aperture of the magnifier becomes very small and it must be placed very close to both the object and the eye.
+For more convenient use or for magnification beyond about 25×, a microscope is necessary.